Adelaide Finance Specialists

 What is Refinancing?

-Refinancing is the process of replacing an existing home loan with a new one, either with the same lender or a different one.
-It should be viewed as a proactive financial health check to ensure a mortgage continues to meet the borrower's needs in a competitive market.
+Refinancing is the process of replacing your existing home loan with a new one — either with the same lender or a different one.
+Think of it as a financial health check for your mortgage.
+The loan you signed up for three, five, or even ten years ago may no longer be the best option for you today, especially in a competitive market where rates and features change constantly.

 Primary Goals for Refinancing